Homemade Creole Seasoning

 It’s a huge melting pot of flavors and techniques, and I’m always reminded of New Orleans and the various influences in the city, from the art to architecture to the food and everything in between.

 Creole cuisine is like that.
-In terms of seasoning, Creole seasoning blends usually include spicy red pepper and herbs (like thyme, oregano, basil, and bay leaf.)
+In terms of seasoning, Creole spice blends usually include spicy red pepper and herbs (like thyme, oregano, basil, and bay leaf.)
 Cajun seasoning blends have more heat and garlic.

 Spices and herbs in bowls before making into a creole seasoning blend